rdudchar/Bakery-landing/README.md

 2. Run npm install to install the dependencies
 3. Create a branch for you solution (e.g. git switch -c develop)
 4. Run npm start to run a development server at http://localhost:3000

+---

+**Usage:**
+Go to the DEMO LINK to view the live version of the app.